polettix/Ordeal-Model/README.md

     # Case: key different from 'backend', points to a hash reference
     my $m4 = Ordeal::Model->new(PlainFile => {base_directory => '/some/path'});

+If `%args` contains nothing, then [Ordeal::Model::Backend::PlainFile](https://metacpan.org/pod/Ordeal::Model::Backend::PlainFile) is used with default parameters for its constructor.

 ## **resolve\_backend\_name**

     my $class_name = $model->resolve_backend_name($name);